-Mesalands Community College is authorized by the New Mexico Higher Education Department to offer programs leading to Associate of Arts and Associate of Applied Science degrees.

-The College also offers programming that leads to certificates.
-The educational goals emphasize preparing students for transfer to a four-year, degree-granting institution, gainful employment, and to allow them to upgrade their skills and knowledge for career advancement.
+Mesalands Community College is authorized by the New Mexico Higher Education Department to offer programs leading to Associate of Arts and Associate of Applied Science degrees. for transfer to a four-year, degree-granting institution, gainful employment, and to allow them to upgrade their skills and knowledge for career advancement.
 These goals promote an interest in life-long learning for the student.
 The following table denotes the degree and/or certificate awarded by each program: